addyspiller/addyspiller/README.md

 <tbody>
 <tr>
 <td>Professional development and coaching for individuals and organizations</td>
 <td>Surfaced gaps in the B2B offering and friction points in the existing B2C flow.
-Gave leadership the clarity to know where to focus next.</td>
+Gave leadership the clarity to know where to focus next and prioritize tech spend.</td>
 <td><code>HTML</code> <code>CSS</code> <code>JavaScript</code></td>
 </tr>
 <tr>